mendix/docs/content/howto/collaboration-requirements-management/sharing-the-development-database.md

 All Mendix applications need a database running in the background.
 While developing an application it is advised to use the standard built-in database that is supplied with Mendix Studio Pro.
 This how-to will teach you how to open and manage the data stored inside the built-in database.

 {{% alert type="warning" %}}
 This document is about sharing a database between developers working on **the same app**.
 It is not possible to share one database between different apps.
-If you need to copy data to another app, see [How to Migrate Your Mendix Database](migrating-your-mendix-database).
+If you need to copy data to another app, use the [Database Replication](/appstore/modules/database-replication) module.
 {{% /alert %}}

 ## 2 Prerequisites